intel-analytics/ipex-llm/python/orca/example/learn/pytorch/cifar10/README.md

 python cifar10.py
 ```

-You can run with `torch_distributed` backend via:
+You can run with `ray` backend via:

 ```
-python cifar10.py --backend torch_distributed
+python cifar10.py --backend ray
 ```

 You can run with `spark` backend via: